-Settlement assets of \$222 million and \$183 million were included in prepaid expenses and other current assets at December 31, 2012 and 2011, respectively, and settlement obligations of \$216 million and \$195 million were included in accrued expenses at December 31, 2012 and 2011, respectively.
+Settlement assets of \$183 million and \$114 million were included in prepaid expenses and other current assets at December 31, 2011 and 2010, respectively, and settlement obligations of \$195 million and \$119 million were included in accrued expenses at December 31, 2011 and 2010, respectively.
 Settlement assets and obligations primarily represent amounts receivable from or payable to clients, agents and payment networks associated with the Company's walk-in and expedited bill payment service businesses.
-The majority of these assets and obligations result from timing differences between collecting funds from payment networks or directly from consumers who are making payments and depositing the funds collected into the Company's bank accounts.
+The majority of these assets and obligations result from timing differences, which are typically less than seven days, between collecting funds from payment networks or directly from consumers who are making payments and depositing the funds collected into the Company's bank accounts.
 Settlement assets and obligations also arise due to the reporting of transactions to clients prior to fulfilling the payment obligation.
+The increase in settlement assets and obligations at December 31, 2011 compared to December 31, 2010 was primarily due to timing as settlement balances are typically higher when the last business day of the year is a Friday.